-Considering entering the Irish Made Awards 2021?
-Here are some guidelines to keep in mind
+Entering the Irish Made Awards 2023?
+Here are the guidelines to follow

-We want to help you to ensure that your pitch for the Irish Made Awards 2021 is the best it can be.
-Hopefully, the points below will answer any questions you may have and steer you in the right direction.
+We want to help you to ensure that your pitch for the Irish Made Awards 2023 is the best it can be.
+The points below will answer any questions you may have and steer you in the right direction.
 Read more about this year’s awards at irishcountrymagazine.ie/awards.

-We understand some products/collections might quality for more than one category.
+You do need to select one category in the entry form.
+Please select the category that represents your business best.
 Our team looks at every entry ahead of judging and will ensure your entry is in the correct place.
 However, some specific examples are below, which are frequently asked about:

-- Home includes any accessories that you would buy to decorate your home such as prints, lamps, cushions, glassware, small furnishings such as kitchen/bedroom/living room/garden accessories, etc. It also includes interior décor products such as paints, wallpaper etc.
+- Home includes any homeware item that you would buy to decorate your home such as furniture big and small, prints, lamps, cushions, glassware.
+It also includes interior décor products such as paints, wallpaper etc.

 - Gift includes craft and luxury items that would be given as gifts such as candles, diffusers, wedding gifts, greeting cards, personalised items, novelty items, etc.

-There are lots of wonderful Irish-made products that don’t fit in these 10 categories, which have been chosen specifically to reflect the content in Irish Country Magazine.
+There are lots of wonderful Irish-made products that don’t fit in the 14 Irish Made Awards categories, which have been chosen specifically to reflect the content in Irish Country Magazine.
 If your product doesn’t fit into these categories, these may not be the awards for you but we wish you all the best!

-Entry is open to businesses all over the island of Ireland (including Northern Ireland — Irish Country Magazine is on sale there too).
+Entry is open to businesses manufacturing products on the island of Ireland (including Northern Ireland — Irish Country Magazine is on sale there too).